Annet Schepel

-Annet Hamminick Schepel (December 26, 1844-Marcha 3, 1931) was a Dutch educator and head teacher of the Pestalozzi-Fröbel House.
+Annet Hamminick Schepel (26 December 1844-3 March 1931) was a Dutch educator and head teacher of the Pestalozzi-Fröbel House.
 Schepel emigrated from Berlin to the United Kingdom and established a Froebelian institution in London.

 Early life

-Schepel was born on the 26 December 1844 in The Hague, to Johannes Christiaan Pieter Hamminck Schepel (1808-1870), a soldier, and Maria Volck (1815-1863).
-Schepel had two brothers and four older sisters, the eldest of which was the teacher and translator Maria Frederika Cornelia Hamminck Schepel (1839-1930).
+Schepel was born on 26 December 1844 in The Hague, to Johannes Christiaan Pieter Hamminck Schepel (1808-1870), a soldier, and Maria Volck (1815-1863).
+Schepel had two brothers and four older sisters, the eldest of which was the teacher and translator Mimi Hamminck Schepel (1839-1930).

 Career

 Schepel was a Froebelian educator and the first principal of the Pestalozzi-Fröbel House in Berlin, Germany.
 She was principal of the institution for over twenty years.
 She was also a member of the Federation of German Women's Associations.

 When the World Columbian Exhibition was held at Chicago, Illinois, United States, in 1893, Schepel attended with a delegation of German women.
 She presented an exhibit on "German welfare institutions," which had been commissioned by the Reichstag (German parliament).
 The exhibit inspired a group of Chicago women to establish a student residence on the same principles.

 English educator Alice Buckton became interested in the educational ideas of Friedrich Fröbel and travelled to Germany to visit the Pestalozzi-Fröbel House.
 She met Schepel and persuaded her to come to England in 1896 to set up a similar institution in London.
 Schepel opened the Sesame Garden and House for Home Life Training in St John's Wood.
 By 1902, the school at Sesame House had sixty-five students.